daviscook477/logistic-tanks/README.md

 # Logistic Tanks
-Connect storage tanks to the logistics network so robots can move fluids around your base without the need for barrels.
+Connect storage tanks to the logistics network so robots can move fluids around your base without the need for barreling/unbarreling.
 Additionally provides logistic versions of Anicha's 1x1 minibuffers for compact fluid delivery.
 ![](mod-portal/between_tanks.png)

 ## Motivation
-1. Barrels are an extra complication to carrying fluids with logistic robots, and take a bunch of extra space for barreling and unbarreling - especially in a mall.
+1. Barreling and unbarreling are an extra complication to carrying fluids with logistic robots, and take a bunch of extra space, especially in a mall.
 2. The logistic robots already have a compartment for storing items that they transport around the factory - so why not make the compartment water-tight and capable of directly transporting fluids.
 When the robot docks with the logistic variants of storage tanks, it fills/empties its internal tank.

 ## Features